dvreeze/sudoku/hibernate-strategy.md

 ```

 Note that in this case the behavioral function `n -> 3 * n` did not interfere with the data source
 itself.
-This behavioral function is as "pure" and *deterministic* as a function can be.
-It is other code
+This behavioral function is as "pure" and *deterministic* as a function can be (except for potential
-interfering with the data source during execution of the stream pipeline.
+integer overflow, for large values of `n`).
+It is other code interfering with the data source during execution
+of the stream pipeline.

 Had we used a Guava `ImmutableList` as data source, non-interference with the data source would have
 been ensured right from the start.
 That would be non-interference taken to the max.
 Typically, that is